-If you’ve ever been snowmobiling on a cold day, with a machine that doesn’t have handle warmers and cheap gloves, you’ll learn the definition of pain!
-Frozen fingers that is.
-And let’s correct that as even good gloves can fail miserably.
-Just imagine flying down a frozen lake at 100 km/hr on an exposed sled and it’s not hard to see why.
-But so is sitting dead still on your backside for 4 hours on a hunting watch in December.
+If you’ve ever been snowmobiling with a sled without handle warmers and cheap gloves, you’ll learn the definition of pain!
+Frozen fingers, that is.
+And let’s correct that, as even promising gloves can fail miserably.
+Imagine flying down a frozen lake at 100 km/hr on an exposed sled, and it’s not hard to see why.
+But, so is sitting dead still on your backside for 4 hours on a hunting watch in December.
 I’ve learned both the hard way!
-But there is a solution, it’s call heated gloves and it works!
-Let’s discuss it and look at some options.
+But there is a perfect solution – heated gloves, and it works!
+Let’s discuss it and look at some hard-warming options.

 The Human Body is Flawed

-Actually, our bodies are a marvel of engineering.
-It has its ways of protecting us and thermal regulation is the mechanism we want to look at today.
-The body likes to keep a constant temperature and it’s an example of homeostasis which we may have long forgotten.
-That’s because the last time we heard that was in grade 6…
+Our bodies are a marvel of engineering.
+The body has ways of protecting us, and thermal regulation is the mechanism we want to look at today.
+It likes to keep a constant temperature, and it’s an example of homeostasis, which we may have long forgotten.
+That’s because the last time we heard that was in grade 6.

-The human body likes to be at 37 degrees celsius, so much so that the body will eventually reduce blood flow to our extremities in order to preserve vital organs.
-You know what I mean, it’s pretty much everything in your chest at the expense of cold fingers.
-This is great in a serious survival situation where you could lose a hand or foot to frostbite but still be alive to talk about it – and there’s a viral blog post for you that no one wants to read.
+The human body likes to be at 37 degrees Celsius, so much so that the body will eventually reduce blood flow to our extremities to preserve vital organs.
+You know what I mean – it’s everything in your chest at the expense of cold fingers.
+This is great in a survival situation where you could lose a hand or foot to frostbite but still be alive to talk about it – and there’s a viral blog post for you that no one wants to read.

-But in good times, it’s that same mechanism that makes for an uncomfortable Sunday skate when the old hands and fingers get a little frostier than they should.
-Everyone also “feels” cold a little different and if you can relate to the frozen finger issue, this is a great post for you.
+But in good times, that mechanism makes for an uncomfortable Sunday skate when the entire hand gets a little frostier than they should.
+Everyone also “feels” cold a little differently, and if you can relate to the frozen finger issue, this is a fantastic post for you.

 Let’s Re-Think Gloves

 We all know man invented gloves long ago to combat cold.
-But at some point, some smarter man (or woman as I’m not sure who to credit) invented a satchel that when exposed to air generates heat.
-This probably made them a gazillion dollars by solving an age old problem.
+But at some point, a wiser man invented a satchel.
+When the pouch gets exposed to air, it generates heat, which probably generated a gazillion dollars by solving an age-old problem.
 But does it?
-These hand warmers don’t really work, not if you wear gloves.
+These hand warmers don’t work, not if you wear gloves.
 Let me explain.

 Hand Warmer Packs

 I went muzzleloader hunting in December this year and packed your typical winter gloves.
-Of course a spare “dry” pair is in the pack at all times, only in the form of shooting gloves.
-As it turns out, the winter gloves aren’t so warm anymore.
-Perhaps the insulation is wearing or flattened out, I wouldn’t know other than my fingers were absolutely freezing!!!
+Of course, a spare “dry” pair is always in the pack, only in the form of shooting gloves.
+As it turns out, the winter gloves aren’t so warm anymore in cold weather.
+Perhaps the insulation is wearing or flattened out over time.
+I wouldn’t know other than my fingers were freezing!!!
 Confidently whipping out the hand warmers, it didn’t take long to realize they weren’t doing squat.

 Heated Electric Gloves

 Now we’re talking!
 Let’s go back to that hunting trip for a minute.
 My hunting mate had this pair of Holmes Workwear heated gloves.
-After complaining of frozen fingers, he told me to try them on and crank the heat on high.
+After complaining of frozen fingers, he told me to try the Holmes Gloves on and crank the heat to the highest setting for maximum warmth.
 Relief came within minutes and on the fingers.
-Each and every finger that is and all the way around!
+Every finger that is and all the way around!

 In a split second, it’s a moment of financial pain knowing your bank balance is about to diminish thanks to a newly minted glove budget.
-But it’s also like hitting the lottery for anyone that enjoys the outdoors in the winter.
+But it’s also like hitting the lottery for the outdoor enthusiast who enjoys winter sports.
 The suffering is finally over.
+Below, we will provide you with two heated glove reviews.

 Karbon Heated Leather Gloves

-The moment you decide to get electric gloves, it’s not an easy item to find.
-It took me a month to find a pair in store, a liquidation store of all places.
-Based on the heading, you’ll know exactly which ones they are.
+The moment you decide to get heated electric gloves, it’s not an effortless item to find.
+It took a month to find a pair of heated electric gloves in-store.
+Of all places, a liquidation store had a pair of Karbon gloves in stock!

-Technically a ski glove, the Karbon heated gloves are made of supple, black, goatskin leather.
-Apparently they even have a reflective black print which was news to me until really examining the box for specs.
-More importantly, these are really thick, insulated gloves.
-Even without turning them on, they are thicker and warmer than most gloves out there.
-Yet they are soft and supple allowing for good grip and dexterity.
+Technically ski gloves, the Karbon heated gloves are made of supple, black, goatskin leather.
+The Karbon has a reflective black print, which was new to me until I examined the box for specs.
+More importantly, these are thick, insulated gloves that offer lightweight comfort.
+Even without turning them on, they are thicker and warmer than most winter gloves.
+Yet they are soft and supple, allowing for good grip and dexterity.

 Electric Features

-The gloves advertise up to 6 hours of heat.
-When you investigate, as usual, that’s on low.
-Medium provides 3.5 hours and high comes in at 2.5.
-I can confirm 2.5 hours on high is accurate and it’s impressive considering the amount of heat they generate.
-Charging back up is roughly 6 hours or so.
+The Karbon gloves advertise up to 6 hours of heat.
+When you investigate, as usual, that’s on the lowest setting.
+The medium setting provides 3.5 hours, and high comes in at 2.5.
+I can confirm that 2.5 hours on the highest setting is accurate, and it’s impressive considering the amount of heat they generate.
+Charging backup is roughly 6 hours or so.

-The batteries are LiPo which is great.
-On the LiPo (Lithium Polymer) vs Li-ion (Lithium Ion) debate as to which is better, it’s hard to tell.
-Both are modern battery technologies and LiPo is a big player in the RC car industry.
-Modern RC cars pack an incredible amount of power these days pushing 10 lb cars to 60+ mph.
+The rechargeable batteries are LiPo.
+It’s hard to tell which is better, LiPo (Lithium Polymer) vs Li-ion (Lithium Ion).
+Both are modern battery technologies, and LiPo is a big player in the RC car industry.
+Modern RC cars pack an incredible amount of power.
+They can push 10 lb cars to 60+ mph.
 That’s reassuring enough for me that the manufacturer made the right choice in battery technology.
-We are certainly way passed NiMH (Nickel Metal Hydride) and shouldn’t even mention NiCd (Nickel Cadmium).
+We are way past NiMH (Nickel Metal Hydride) and shouldn’t mention NiCd (Nickel Cadmium).
 Those would be a deal breaker for a purchase.

-The batteries store neatly into a YKK zippered compartment of the gloves and the charger of course will charge both at the same time.
+The Karbon heated gloves batteries are stored neatly in a YKK zippered compartment of the gloves, and the charger, of course, will charge both batteries at once.

-One really nice feature is the large LED square button on each glove.
+One nice feature of the Karbon is the large LED square button on each electric glove.
 It lets you know with confidence that your gloves are on.
-A long press to turn them on and off and a short press to switch between the 3 heating levels.
-Of course the buttons are big enough to easily operate them with thick gloves.
-Don’t overlook that either, it’s mind boggling how many cold weather pieces of gear are not glove friendly.
+With a long press of the power button, the heated gloves turn on or off.
+A short press will switch between the three heat settings.
+Of course, the buttons are big enough to operate with thick gloves on.
+Don’t overlook this either – it’s mind-boggling how many cold-weather pieces of gear are not glove-friendly.

 Glove Features

-This post is more about electric gloves in general but these Karbons are so nice they deserve a mini review.
-In addition to water repellent leather, the gloves have a hipora water barrier membrane.
-The insulation is thermolite and if I didn’t read the box, I’d never notice the carabiner hook slot on the index fingers.
-This allows the gloves to hang dry with the fingers pointing up so as to drain any water out.
-It’s kind of brilliant.
+This post is more about heated winter gloves, but these Karbons are so superior that they deserve a mini-review.
+In addition to durable water repellent leather, the gloves have a hipora water barrier membrane.
+The insulation is Thermolite and consists of a moisture-wicking fleece lining, and if I hadn’t read the box, I’d never notice the carabiner hook slot on the index fingers.
+The hook slot allows the gloves to hang dry with the fingers pointing up to drain any captured water.
+It’s brilliant!

-This is the only other pair I can speak to thanks to that hunting trip and it’s the pair I was seeking before finding the Karbons.
-Honestly, it would be shocking if they weren’t made by the same company that manufactures the Karbons.
-The batteries, buttons, general layout and so on of both gloves are almost the same.
-Even the leather is goatskin on either pair.
-While this seems like a branding ploy, it’s not as there are some differences.
-The Karbon heated gloves are more money and deservedly as they have more leather.
-The insulation is also thicker in addition to the Karbons just being a more premium glove all around.
+Both batteries, buttons, general layout and so on are almost identical.
+Even the leather is goatskin on both pairs.
+While this seems like a branding ploy, it’s not, as there are some differences.
+The Karbon heated gloves are more expensive and deservedly, as they have more leather.
+The insulation is also thicker, and the Karbons are a more premium glove.

-The interesting part is the perceived electric heat is higher on the Holmes Workwear gloves.
-Perhaps the heating element has less insulation to work through, who knows?
-For someone who prefers more intense heat, the Holmes are the way to go.
-For others that venture deeper out with longer day, the Karbons may be more suitable providing a thicker, warmer glove for when the batteries die.
+The interesting point is the perceived electric heat is higher on the Holmes Workwear gloves.
+Perhaps the heating element has less insulation to work through – who knows?
+For those who prefer more intense heat – the Holmes gloves are the way to go.
+For others that venture out with longer days, the Karbons may be more suitable, as they are a thicker, warmer glove for when the batteries die.

 The Verdict

-Based on my friend’s smiles and warm fingers, he’s VERY happy with his Holmes Workwear gloves.
-So much so, it inspired him to run out and order all sorts of electrically heated items.
+Based on my friend’s smiles and warm fingers, he’s VERY pleased with his Holmes Workwear gloves, so much so that it inspired him to run out and order all sorts of electrically heated items.
 As to the Karbon heated gloves, I am beyond pleased with mine.
-Now if only I can steal them back from my wife and kids, there might be a shot at enjoying winter… If I didn’t have one or the other, I’d buy the first pair I come across in a heartbeat and can recommend either one.
+Now, if only I could steal them back from my wife and kids, there might be a shot at enjoying the winter season!

 Some Tips Before You Go